 pg_wal folder, then data can be restored to 13:00.

 /usr/pgsql-10/bin/pg_ctl start -D /var/lib/pgsql/10/recovery

 export PGDATA=/var/lib/pgsql/10/recovery psql

 If the prompt is "server is running", the database is running.

-You can also manually export backup data and then restore it on CVM.
+You can also manually export backup data and then restore it in the CVM instance.
 This scheme is applicable to both Windows and Linux regardless of the file system where physical files reside.

 psql -U postgres <./backup.sql

->As there are extension like pg_stat_error, an error may occur, but that does not affect data import. - For binary files, data needs to be restored by using `pg_restore`.
+pg_stat_error, an error may occur, but that does not affect data import.